 Regular full-time employees earn up to ninety-six (96) hours sick time per year earned at the rate of eight (8) hours per month.
 Regular employees hired prior to January 1, 2012, leaving the service of the City will be reimbursed for unused sick leave at regular daily pay for each day of unused sick leave to a maximum of ninety (90) days or seven hundred twenty (720) hours.
-Employees hired on or after January 1, 2012, leaving the service of the City will be reimbursed for unused sick leave in accordance with the schedule under Section 5.3 - Sick Leave in this handbook.
+Employees hired on or after January 1, 2012, leaving the service of the Service of the Service with the schedule under Section 5.3 - Sick Leave in this handbook.

 All Police Dispatcher employees earn up to one hundred forty-four (144) hours of sick leave per year earned at the rate of twelve (12) hours per month.
 Police Dispatchers hired prior to January 1, 2012, leaving the service of the City will be reimbursed for unused sick leave at regular rate of pay for each day of unused sick leave to a maximum of sixty (60) days or seven hundred twenty (720) hours.
-Employees hired on or after January 1, 2012, leaving the service of the City will be reimbursed for unused sick leave in accordance with the schedule under Section 5.3 - Sick Leave in this handbook.
+Employees hired on or after January 1, 2012, leaving the service of the Schedule under Section 5.3 - Sick Leave in this handbook.